pete-dnae/assay-screening-proj/docs/design/web-app/script-parser-spec.md

 It is an error if the first (non-blank / non-comment) line is not a version line.

+### Version
 It is an error if more than one version line is encountered.

+### Plates

+It is an error if a plate statement cites a plate number that is the most recently encountered plate number.

+It is an error if a plate statement cites a plate number that does not match one of the previously encountered plate numbers.
+(See parsing rules for 'P').

 It is an error if a plate line introduces a plate number that has been used by a previous plate line.